 3. Existing Damage

 The condition of your current fascia and surrounding structures can significantly affect the cost of replacement.
 If there’s extensive rot or damage to the underlying wood, additional repairs may be necessary before the new fascia can be installed.
-This can add to both material and labor costs.
+Structural rot repairs can add $500 to $4,000 to both material and labor costs.

 4. Labor Costs